Treks

 Refuge Lac Blanc – Les Houches

-Today is a long day but there are exit options at 1h 15 (La Flégère) or 3hr (Plan Praz) via gondola.
-Our itinerary includes taking the Le Brévent cable car from Plan Praz which makes this days hike time around 7-8hrs.
-Without the Le Brévent cable car the entire trail would take almost 10 hours.
+Today is a long day but there are exit options at 1h 15 (La Flégère) or 3hr (Plan Praz) via gondola back down to the valley.
+If you decide to continue all the way to Les Houches you have the option of taking the Le Brévent cable car from Plan Praz to the top of Le Brévent, which reduces the day's elevation gain by 500m and 2.8km.
 From Lac Blanc you’ll descend to pick up the trail along the Grand Balcon Sud on an easy undulating traverse to La Flégère and over to the Plan Praz plateau at Le Brévent.
-Drink in the extraordinarily spectacular views to your left of the Mont Blanc massif with it’s gloriously jagged peaks, famous snowcapped dome and glacial tongues of ice.
+Take in the extraordinarily spectacular views to your left of the Mont Blanc massif with its gloriously jagged peaks, famous snowcapped dome and glacial tongues of ice.
 From Plan Praz you have an option to exit the trek here by descending direct to Chamonix town via the gondola.
 It will have been around 3 hours from leaving Lac Blanc.
-Our itinerary fast tracks to the top of Le Brévent via cable car which effectively lops two hours off the trail time.
-From the top of Brévent, historically argued to be the best view of Mont Blanc, the terrain changes to a dry rocky landscape as you start the descent down to Refuge Bellachat, a tiny refuge nestled into the rock with a large terrace boasting front row seats over to Mont Blanc, and then all the way down to Les Houches.
+From Plan Praz you have the option of taking the Le Brévent cable car from Plan Praz to the top of Le Brévent, which reduces the day's elevation gain by 500m and 2.8km.
+From the top of Brévent, historically argued to be the best view of Mont Blanc, the terrain changes to a dry rocky landscape as you start the descent down to Refuge Bellachat, a tiny refuge nestled into the rock with a large terrace boasting front row seats over to Mont Blanc, and then all the way down to Les Houches and back to Chamonix by local train or bus to your hotel.

 Are you ready?